paultgriffiths/schmidt-residency/projects/S2_Climate_health_analysis/README.md

 # work on exploratory analysis of ESGF data archive

-For now looking at TAS (near-surface air temperature) and ozone trends using different time frequency data
+For now looking at TAS (near-surface air temperature) and ozone trends using different time frequency data.

+Includes scripts to query ESGF and BADC data holdings to ascertain model data availability.

 - TAS uses 3hr data to start to look for changes to frequency distributions, aim to look for heatwaves.
 Focus on single grid box representative of e.g. Cambridge